 Aeon Sub-Title: Your body is scanned, destroyed, then reproduced.
 Do ‘you’ live on the copy?

-- This paper reviews a Closer to Truth interview of Andy Clark by Robert Lawrence Kuhn that appeared on Aeon1 on on 19 August, 2019.
+- This paper reviews a Closer to Truth interview of Andy Clark by Robert Lawrence Kuhn that appeared on Aeon1 on 19 August, 2019.
 There are probably clearer and more extensive accounts by Clark on this matter, but it’s interesting to see him in action.
 He seems very smart and confident, if utterly misguided!

-- Closer to Truth has started to provide transcripts, but not for this interview, so – after noting the Aeon summary, I provide a summary of my own, followed by a commentary.
-I’ve included the YouTube timings to make it easier to match my paragraphs against the video itself.
+- Closer to Truth has started to provide transcripts, but not for this interview, so – after noting the Aeon summary – I provide a summary of my own, followed by a commentary.
+I’ve included the YouTube timings to make it easier to match my paragraphs up against the video itself.

 - For centuries, philosophers – and more recently, science-fiction writers – have been concocting riffs and variations on a particular thought experiment: if every bit of your body could be perfectly scanned and replicated, in what ways would the replica still be ‘you’?

-- In this interview from the PBS series Closer to Truth, Andy Clark, a professor of philosophy at the University of Edinburgh, dissects a version2 of this experiment posed by3 the US philosopher Daniel Dennett, in which a body is scanned, destroyed, and replicated in a distant place.
+- In this interview from the PBS series Closer to Truth, Andy Clark, a professor of philosophy at the University of Edinburgh, dissects a version8 of this experiment posed by9 the US philosopher Daniel Dennett, in which a body is scanned, destroyed, and replicated in a distant place.

 - Kuhn (00:00): There’s an assumption – a “given” – among technologists and futurists that it’s only a matter of time before the “engineering problem” of how to upload our subjective consciousness to a non-biological device is solved.
-It’s an “engineering problem”, and while 10 years is wildly optimistic, no-one in this camp doubts that hundreds of years will be sufficient.
+It’s an “engineering problem”, and while 10 years is wildly optimistic, no-one in this camp doubts that success in hundreds of years is conceivable.
 Kuhn doesn’t think this is intuitively obvious, and asks whether Clark – with his background11, knowing what consciousness is and what it does – does think so; so that his first person consciousness can be uploaded so that – in a sense – he’ll feel no different than he does now.

 - Clark (00:55): There’s something in Kuhn’s set-up that makes him uncomfortable.
 The notion that there’s a consciousness here that might be uploaded over there.
 Where he wants to start is by thinking of “my consciousness” – myself – as a pattern of some kind: a pattern in information-space.
 If you stop thinking of yourself as a locus of this special thing “my consciousness”, but think of your consciousness as a pattern of some sort, then the concept of uploading doesn’t seem too outlandish.
 The upload itself would be “kinda weird” because it would just be reproducing that pattern rather than pushing it down a tube.